yflink/LINKSWAP-v1-subgraph/README.md

-# Linkswap V1 Subgraph
+# LINKSWAP V1 Subgraph

-[Linkswap](https://linkswap.app/) is a decentralized protocol for automated token exchange on Ethereum.
+[LINKSWAP](https://linkswap.app/) is a decentralized protocol for automated token exchange on Ethereum.

-This subgraph dynamically tracks any pair created by the Linkswap factory.
-It tracks of the current state of Linkswap contracts, and contains derived stats for things like historical data and USD prices.
+This subgraph dynamically tracks any pair created by the LINKSWAP factory.
+It tracks of the current state of LINKSWAP contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on Linkswap, pairs or tokens, aggregated by day
+- historical data on LINKSWAP, pairs or tokens, aggregated by day

 ## Running Locally